 If you plan to visit the cheese market, arrange to stay in Gouda on a Wednesday night and be there early Thursday morning.
 Just like in the olden days, dairy farmers and merchants settle each sale with a handshake.
 Other local delicacies can be sampled and purchased at the market too.

-Check out the cheese museum before cycling off along the River Meije.
-The rustic surroundings may look natural, but many aspects of this ‘cultural landscape’ were actually man-made.
+Don't forget to visit the Cheese Experience Museum before you leave Gouda.
+The rustic surroundings of today's route may look natural, but many aspects of this ‘cultural landscape’ were actually man-made.
 Centuries ago, dikes and windmills drained soggy marshes to create pastures and farmed fields.
 Peat harvesting dates back to the 13th century here, a process that left deep holes in the landscape which later filled with water and threatened to flood the area.
 Some were therefore drained and turned into polder land, lying well below sea level.
 Other holes were left as lakes, a modern-day summertime attraction.
 This afternoon, glide into the picturesque town of Leiden.
 The country’s first university was founded here in 1575 and later became one of the most prominent in Europe.
 Breathe history in at the 1590 botanical garden and stretch your legs on an inner-city canal tour.

 After breakfast, your cycling holiday comes to an end and it is time to make your way home.